Policy 606 - Textbooks and Instructional Materials

 A. While the school board retains its authority to make final decisions on the selection of textbooks and instructional materials, the school board recognizes the expertise of the professional staff and the vital need of such staff to be primarily involved in the recommendation of textbooks and instructional materials.
 Accordingly, the school board delegates to the superintendent the responsibility to direct the professional staff in formulating recommendations to the school board on textbooks and other instructional materials.

-B. In reviewing textbooks and instructional materials during the selection process, the professional staff shall select materials which:
+B. In reviewing textbooks and instructional materials during the selection process, the professional staff shall select materials that:

 1. support the goals and objectives of the education programs;